 Typically, there are five models for delivering FM services.
 These are:

 In-house FM department.

-Here the organization has its own dedicated management team and in-house employees to deliver all FM services.
+Here the organization has its dedicated management team and in-house employees to deliver all FM services.
 Some specialist services, where there is no expertise in the company, will be outsourced to simple service contracts.
 These might include areas like lift and escalator maintenance.
-This arrangement is often found in public sector and educational organizations.
+This arrangement is often found in the public sector and educational organizations.